Our Learning Platform

 Click on the 'welearn 365' logo to access our password-protected learning platform and email accounts.

 Online Safety @ Bridgetown School

 Our Online Safety Team

 Here are Bridgetown School we have a dedicated online safety team made up of members of the teaching and non-teaching staff, senior leaders, pupils and governors.
 Our digital leaders support the delivery of the online safety message too.
-Posters of the online safety team are visible around the school and the team is led by Mrs. Coache.
-We are proud holders of the 360 degree safe mark which shows that we have been through a thorough accreditation process and proved that we are committed to keeping our children safe online.
+Posters of the online safety team are visible around the school and the team is led by Mrs. Coache, Miss Knight and Mrs Pinkerton.
+We are working towards our reapplication of the 360 degree safe mark which shows that we are committed to keeping our children safe online.

 Reporting Online Safety Issues

 Following on from our online safety lessons and assemblies, please remember to fill in an online safety concern form if you have any worries about or want to report any issues.
 They can be found in the ICT suite, in your classrooms and here (click on the link below).
 Please pass them on to a STAFF member of the online safety team.
 Thank you.

 Alternatively, you can fill in the following contact form to report any online safety concerns you may have.
 This will be sent directly to the online safety team who will deal with it as quickly as possible.
 Thank you.

 In this section of the website you will find lots of information regarding online safety and how you can help to keep your child safe online.
 We regularly update this area with new information and resources so keep checking back!